Limit theorems for discrete multitype branching processes counted with a characteristic: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main}}

-In this section we finally provide the proof of our main result.
+In this section we finally provide the proof of the main result.
 Before doing so, we sketch the main idea behind it.
-For a random characteristic $\Phi$, in view of the linearity in $\Phi$, we can write
+For a random characteristic $\Phi$, in view of the linearity of $Z_n^{\Phi}$ in $\Phi$, we can write

 where the first term is subject of Theorem~\ref{thm: centred characteristic} since $\Phi-\E[\Phi]$ is a centered characteristic.
 We may thus assume for the moment, without loss of generality, that the characteristic $\Phi$ of dimension one is deterministic.
-We decompose the branching process $Z_n^{\Phi}$ with deterministic characteristic $\Phi$, according to the orthogonal projections $\pi^{(i)}$ of the mean offspring matrix $A$ on the invariant subspaces $V^{(i)}$, for $i=1,2,3$.
+We decompose the branching process $Z_n^{\Phi}$ counted with deterministic characteristic $\Phi$, according to the projections $\pi^{(i)}$ for $i=1,2,3$.
 Since for any $k\in \Z$, $\Phi(k)=\Phi(k)(\pi^{(1)}+\pi^{(2)}+\pi^{(3)})$ we can write